 It’s worth noting that foreign nationals are an appealing target for criminals.
 At the same time, taxi passengers might fall victims of this type of crime, as well.
 In fact, numerous taxis have been held up at gun point.
 This is why you should avoid hailing taxis on the street.
 To be on the safe side, you should use a radio taxi instead.

-- How to Avoid Being a Victim of Kidnapping in Ecuador?
+- How to avoid being kidnapped in Ecuador?

-Once again, being precautious and wary of your environment is highly recommended.
+Once again, being cautious and wary of your environment is highly recommended.
 When possible, try to use a radio taxi as opposed to hailing one on the street.

 Additionally, steer clear of creating a predictable, fixed routine; as this could make you more prone to get kidnapped by criminals.